codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/input-and-output-the-scanner-bug.md

 name = in.nextLine();
 System.out.printf("Hello %s, age %d\n", name, age);
 ```

+Fix the code on the left and try running it again.
+{Run!}(javac code/ScannerBug.java && java code/ScannerBug)

 This technique is common when reading `int` or `double` values that appear on their own line.
 First you read the number, and then you read the rest of the line, which is just a newline character.